 - 54. These roles are subject to the following appointments process: - a) Application - The organisation will advertise through recognised open, competitive processes - b) Eligibility - - (i) Lay Members: Must not be or ever have been practising legal service providers - (ii) Professional Members: Must be Fellows of CILEX (or its successor body) - c) Appointment Process For any appointment, the Board delegates responsibility to an appointments panel, the chair and members of which are determined by the Chair.
 The Board must be informed of the chair and members of the appointments panel before recruitment takes place.
-CILEx Regulation will undertake a short listing and interview process for each Board member and will offer the role to the candidates who, in the opinion of the appointments panel, best meet the criteria for the role and, through the interview process, demonstrate the ability to undertake the role as defined in the role description. - d) Term of Office Term of Office Board members will be appointed for a term of no more than three years.
-Subject to the outcome of performance appraisals and agreement of the Chair (or the longest-serving Lay Member if it relates to the Chair) Board members can serve a maximum of two terms (i.e. a maximum six years in total).
+CILEx Regulation will undertake a short listing and interview process for each Board member and will offer the role to the candidates who, in the opinion of the appointments panel, best meet the criteria for the role and, through the interview process, demonstrate the ability to undertake the role as defined in the role description. - d) Term of Office Term of Office the Chair and Board members will be appointed for a term of no more than three years.
+Subject to the outcome of performance appraisals and agreement of the Chair (or the longest-serving Lay Member if it relates to the Chair) the Chair and Board members can serve a maximum of two terms (i.e. a maximum six years in total).
 Renewals require Board endorsement.
-In exceptional circumstances, the Board may extend the term of office of a Board member for up to a maximum of a year (immediately following expiry of the six year period) with the agreement of that Board member. - e) Grounds for removal from office A Board member may be removed from office if: - > they are or become disqualified from being eligible to be on the Board f) Notice period - Board members are required to give three months' notice of resignation, including three months' notice of their intention not to serve a second term of office.
+In exceptional circumstances, the Board may shorten or extend the term of office of the Chair or of a Board member for up to a maximum of a year (immediately before or following expiry of the six year period) with the agreement of the Chair or of that Board member. - e) Grounds for removal from office A Board member may be removed from office if:

-- > they commit a serious, continuing or repeat breach of the Code of Conduct - > fail to meet the requirements of the role as set out in the role description and person specification - > overwhelmingly do not meet the majority of their annual objectives
+- > they are or become disqualified from being eligible to be on the Board - > they commit a serious, continuing or repeat breach of the Code of Conduct - > fail to meet the requirements of the role as set out in the role description and person specification - > overwhelmingly do not meet the majority of their annual objectives f) Notice period - Board members are required to give three months' notice of resignation, including three months' notice of their intention not to serve a second term of office.